gecko0307/dmech/README.md

 dmech
 =====
-Real-time 3D physics engine written in D language.
+dmech is a real-time 3D physics engine written in D language.
 It is more suitable for computer games than scientific simulations: the goal is to convince a player, rather than giving accurate results.
 Currently dmech is in early stages of development, hence not considered for production use.

 Features
 --------